top of page

 2023 saw parents with young children in licensed child care have benefitting from large fee reductions, the savings are entirely consumed by soaring prices in other areas.
 Housing costs alone demand an added $312.73 per month from the sample family's budget—a spike of 17.6.
 Food, the second most expensive item in the living wage family budget, is an extra $74.36 per month, soaring by 6.1 per cent.

-The gap between Living Wage and the provincial minimum wage ($16.75 per hour) continues to widen, and life is continuing on a trend toward becoming increasingly unaffordable for many working people in our region and others across the Province.
+Despite the provincially mandated minimum wage ($17.40 per hour) now being tied directly to inflation, the gap between the minimum wage and living wage continues to widen, and life is continuing on a trend toward becoming increasingly unaffordable for many working people in our region and others across the Province.
 This highlights the need for local employers to carefully consider whether the people who keep our local business economy running are compensated appropriately.

 We encourage all Cowichan businesses and organizations to adopt a living wage policy.
 Local businesses are now able to become certified Living Wage employers directly as part of the provincial campaign.
-Visit the Living Wage for Families BC website for more information on how to become certified!
+Visit Living Wage BC for more information on how to become certified!

 Please share your thoughts about